 Chloe was about to answer when she felt warm fingers brushing across her bare shoulder.

 "Ladies, you made it!"
-Lucifer lowered himself onto the ottoman next to the booth and hunched forward, forearms resting on his knees, his ever-charming smile never wavering.
-By his impeccable appearance, nobody could've guessed the kind of hell they'd both gone through just a few hours earlier.
+Lucifer lowered himself onto the ottoman next to the booth, that crisp British accent adding to his undeniable appeal.
+His ever-charming smile never wavered.
+By his impeccable appearance, nobody could've guessed the kind of hell they had both gone through just a few hours earlier.
 "Have you been taken care of?"

 Just as he asked, Maze appeared with their order, placing the drinks on the table with a furtive smile towards her boss that denoted something Chloe could only interpret as mild insolence, not that he acknowledged her gesture in any way.
 She left without saying a word, hips swaying in her retreat.